Minimizing cybersecurity insurance problems is a hot button right now.

 Insurance companies have a keen interest in reducing single points of failure.
-This is where the cloud comes in.
+The cloud can help.
 Local, network-attached storage is fine as long as it’s integrated with cloud solutions that remove the physical risk.

 Encryption takes safety measures a step further.
-Even if your systems are infiltrated, your data and IP are shielded by an impenetrable shell.
+Even if threat actors infiltrate your systems, an impenetrable shell protects your data and IP.

 EDR is considered a form of ATP.
-Some of the major solution providers include McAfee MVision EDR, CrowdStrike Falcon Insight, VMware Carbon Black Cloud Endpoint, and FireEye Endpoint Security Tool.
+Some major solution providers include McAfee MVision EDR, CrowdStrike Falcon Insight, VMware Carbon Black Cloud Endpoint, and FireEye Endpoint Security Tool.

-The solution is novel because it picks up threat noise that is so new and random, it doesn’t get discovered by traditional security tools.
+The solution is novel because it picks up threat noise that is so new and random that it doesn’t get discovered by traditional security tools.

 Learn More: EDR Definition & Examples

-Although it seems redundant to list this separately, insurance companies give EPP its own line item, so I’d like to make sure you’re prepared.
+Although it seems redundant to list this separately, insurance companies give EPP a separate line item.

 MFA puts an extra step into the user login experience.
-Once a user ID and password are entered, the user is prompted to request and enter a special code delivered via text or voice to complete the transaction.
+Once a user submits their user ID and password, the system prompts them to enter a unique code delivered via text or voice to complete the transaction.

 Learn More: MFA Cyber Protection Deeper Dive

-Insurance companies demand increased vigilance with it comes to patching, both regularly scheduled and emergency.
+Insurance companies demand increased vigilance regarding regularly scheduled and emergency patching.

 Patching gaps are the second leading cause of ransomware infiltration.
 (Social engineering is the number one culprit.)

-While your organization may be actively updating software, fixing bugs, addressing vulnerabilities, and implementing system updates, chances are you’re connected to people and organizations who are less disciplined.
+While your organization may be actively updating software, fixing bugs, addressing vulnerabilities, and implementing system updates, your associates may be less disciplined.

 Yellow stickies, Excel spreadsheets, and Outlook contact records are not secure repositories for password storage.